4 Ways To Cook Eggs And Bacon In The Same Pan (From Sunny Side Up To Scrambled)

 You don’t need either cooking oil or butter when frying bacon.
 Most belly and side cuts of bacon already contain enough of their own fat.
 Simply place the bacon into a pan over low to medium heat, and the slices render out all the lovely bacon grease as they cook.

-If you cook leaner, unsmoked pork loin cut, or short-cut bacon rashes, then you can use little butter, clarified butter, or neutral-tasting cooking oil to prevent sicles from sticking to the pan.
+If you cook leaner, unsmoked pork loin cut, or short-cut bacon rashes, then you can use a little butter, clarified butter, or neutral-tasting cooking oil to prevent sicles from sticking to the pan.

 2. Scrambled Eggs With Bacon